 Celebrate small wins.
 The first time you sight-sing a four-measure phrase correctly on the first try, that is a genuine accomplishment.
 Notice it.

 Developing your ear is the foundation of sight-singing success.
-Music Genius offers interactive ear training and scale-building exercises that strengthen the pitch recognition and interval awareness you need to sight-sing with confidence.
+Music Genius offers interactive ear training via Pitch ID and scale-building practice via Build the Scale — strengthening the pitch and interval recognition you need to sight-sing with confidence.
+Pair with Develop Relative Pitch and Music Intervals Guide for the structured ear-training side.

 PRACTICE WHAT YOU LEARNED